The OpenSpaces.org community

 frameworks, such as Acegi Security, Cocoon, Jetty, iBatis, OpenJPA, Velocity and others.

-Other people built entire functional applications, such as Leonardo Gocalves’s
+Other people built entire functional applications, such as Leonardo Gocalves’s (see details below), and Jim Liddle’s MobileGSFeed, which

 provides a scalable solution for handling Atom feeds through the iPhone.
 Jim actually runs our Sales in the UK & Ireland.
 Never in my dreams did I imagine that OpenSpaces.org would be used by sales guys 🙂